-My two books, The Bad Mother's Revenge (available from 13.12.2011) and Death by Teenager (available now) were originally published by ABC Books (now Harper Collins) and are for sale as e-books through Amazon, Angus and Robertson, Borders and Kobo (see left hand side of screen) and from the Apple iStore application.
+My two books, The Bad Mother's Revenge and Death by Teenager were originally published by ABC Books (now Harper Collins) and are for sale as e-books through Amazon, Angus and Robertson, Borders and Kobo (see left hand side of screen) and from the Apple iStore application.

-I also write a therapy blog called "Therapy Unplugged" on Psych Central, the internet's largest and oldest independent mental health network, providing reliable, trusted information and self-help support communities since 1994.
-Psych Central gets over 400,000 hits a month.
-Time magazine voted Psych Central as one of the Top 50 websites of 2008.
+I also write a therapy blog centred on Borderline Personality Disorder called "Therapy Unplugged" on Psych Central, created by John Grohol Psych PhD, the internet's largest and oldest independent mental health network, providing reliable, trusted information and self-help support communities since 1994.

-Feel free to contact me about my books, therapy blog, life, the Universe or anything else.
+Feel free to contact me about my public speaking, presentations, workshops, books, BPD therapy blog, life, the Universe or anything else.

 February Book of the Month - The Versace Sisters

 I love discovering new authors and their books.

 Last week, after a hernia repair operation the month before, I had a wound breakdown and a collection of fluid behind the wound formed a sinus tract to the surface and chose the most inopportune moment to split and burst.
 One and a half litres of haemoserous fluid burst out and onto the pavement where I was standing waving goodbye to my nerdy, socially phobic sixteen year old son on the first day of his last year at High School.

 After trying to get into a very lackluster book with cardboard cut-out characters, I gave up and downloaded (we don’t buy books anymore) Stephen King’s latest offering 11.22.63 (or as we say in Australia 22.11.63) and discovered even more one dimensional characters.